ayesha-feroz-ahmad/phoneBook-assignment/README.md

-# phoneBook-assignment
+# RentoMojo Phonebook Assignment

-Asssignment of RENTOMOJO
+Steps to run the assignment:

-Steps to run the assignment.... step1:-update the mongodb credentials in modules/employee.js
+Step 1: Update the MongoDB credentials in `modules/employee.js`

-step2:-Run the commands npm install
+Step 2: Run `npm install`

-step3:-Run nodemon npm start to run the server
+Step 3: Run `npm start` to start the server

-step4:-The server will run on port 3000
+The server will be running on port 3000.